-No provision of this Article shall infringe upon the right of the Union to act as the sole and exclusive collective bargaining agent as provided in Article 1, Recognition, of this Agreement, including the right, if so requested by the faculty member(s), to furnish non-attorney representation as advocate and representative of the faculty member(s) at each step of this procedure.
+No provision of this Article shall infringe upon the right of United Academics to act as the sole and exclusive collective bargaining agent as provided in Article 1, Recognition, of this Agreement, including the right, if so requested by the faculty member(s), to furnish non-attorney representation as advocate.

-For the purposes of this Article, a "grievance" shall be defined as allegation, filed by a faculty member, a group of faculty members, or the Union, that there has been violation, misinterpretation or misapplication of a specific provision of this Agreement.
+For the purposes of this Article, a "grievance" shall be defined as allegation, filed by a faculty member, a group of faculty members, or United Academics, that there has been violation, misinterpretation or misapplication of a specific provision of this Agreement.
 Effective upon ratification of this Agreement, the definition of a grievance shall also include any allegation that there has been a violation, misinterpretation or misapplication of any formal Memorandum of Agreement (MOU) executed between the parties with regard to an agreed upon interpretation or modification of this Agreement, or with regard to a settlement of a grievance affecting a particular faculty member or members.
 It does not include separation or severance agreements between the University and any particular faculty member who is no longer employed by the University as a bargaining unit member.
 This Article shall provide the exclusive means and procedures by which any of the parties identified in this section may grieve an alleged violation, misinterpretation or misapplication of the Agreement.